danthegoodman1/EpicEnv/README.md

 This is also great for streamers, as they never have to worry about accidentally opening a .env file and spilling their production secrets to viewers >.<.

 ## Safety

+### Encryption

+Variables are encrypted with AES GCM mode, the symmetric key is encrypted with the RSA keys from each collaborator.

 ### Preventing personal variables from being added globally